591291-hvl/dpsharkBot/readme.md

 >   Sends number of words sendt by @user, or yourself

 >**!wordCountChannel [@user(optional)]**
->   Sends number of words sendt by @user, or yourself i that channel
+>   Sends number of words sendt by @user, or yourself in that channel

 >**!wordCountAll**
 >   Sends total number of words sendt